 Emphasis on rendering images for editorial and commercial assignments.
 Media include pen and ink and ink wash.
 Prerequisites: ARTF 221, ARTD 268.
+Odd years.

-ARTD 365 Packaging Design
+ARTD 365 3 S Packaging Design

 The process of design and presentation as applied to packaging, the redesign of existing packaging and the creation of new product entries.
 Prerequisites: ARTD 140, 150, 262.
 Even years.